Slowdeb/Tryhackme/Uranium CTF.md

 To further enumerate the machine we can upload [linpeas](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) to the target machine.

-First we need to setup an python3 http server:
+First we need to setup an python3 http server on our attacker:

 ```
 python3 -m http.server